 Publication Ethics and Code of Conduct

 The DFI Journal is committed to the highest and honest publication standards and follows a strict code of conduct for its publications and the handling of its publications.
 This includes expectations and responsibilities of the author as well as commitment and integrity of the editorial staff.
-The DFI Journal is a member of COPE and requires its authors, reviewers, and editors to be familiar with a proper, ethical code of conduct when interacting with the Journal.
+The DFI Journal standing membership with the Committee on Publication Ethics (COPE) is currently in the certification process and requires its authors, reviewers, and editors to be familiar with a proper, ethical code of conduct when interacting with the Journal.
 Various aspects of the Journal’s code of ethical conduct are outlined hereafter: